R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/project.md

 #### A.3.f Adding new groups

-You can find all the groups in the database stored in the `/etc/group` file, including their ID numbers and members.
+You can find all the groups in the database stored in the `/etc/group` file, including their GID numbers and members.
 If you are interested in printing their names only, consider using the following piped commands:
 > `awk -F : '{print $1}' /etc/group | sort | more`

 To figure out the groups the current user is a member of, type `id -Gn`.
-Consider switching from the `root` user you are (probably) logged as, to your typical login account—`su rtorrent` (§)—, and try again.
+Now switch from the `root` user you are (probably) logged as, to your typical login account—`su rtorrent` (§)—, and try again.
 You may return to `root` with a simple `exit` command.
 But before you do, attempt to use **sudo** from the ordinary account: `sudo echo "Hello"`.
 You should get an error message ("XXX is not in the sudoers file.") because user XXX is not a member of the `sudo` group.

-Back as `root`, create the two groups the document asks for:
+Back as `root`, create the new `user42` group the document asks for AND include the ordinary-login user to it:
+> `groupadd user42 -U rtorrent` (§)

+Now add the same user to the `sudo` group with one of the following commands,
+> `groupmod sudo -aU rtorrent` (§)

+or alternatively,
+> `usermod rtorrent -aG sudo` (§)

+Both edit the user's details and the group's membership.<br>
+[**NOTE**:  The `-a` option (*append*) is crucial.
+Without it, the command will completely replace the user/group lists.
+This is not important with the `groupmod` command **in this case**—because we start with an empty group—, but it would be dramatic in the case of `usermod` to expel the user from all groups, including their own primary group, just to get them into `sudo`!]
+- Open the **man** pages for further details: `man 8 groupadd`, `man 8 groupmod`, and `man 8 usermod`.

+Double-check everything went right with `id rtorrent -Gn` (§).
+If you switch users again, **sudo** should now work with the login user.

+There is another option to the commands in this section: `addgroup` and `adduser`.
+These are actually *interactive* Perl scripts working with the original bin commands.
+You may locate them with `which addgroup` and `which adduser`, and find more information in the **man** page, common for both, `man 8 adduser`.